| |

-Cistercian Abbey of Mogila
+The Krakow Cistercian Abbey of Mogila

-monastery, eight kilometers east of the Krakow royal
+Mogila monastery, eight kilometers east of the

-has remained the heart of the Cistercian order in Poland for
+the Cistercian order in Poland for nearly eight centuries.

-nation and the Krakow region in particular.
+Krakow region in particular.

-the Mogila Abbey in Krakow.
+Visiting the Mogila Abbey in Krakow.

 Few ancient monuments in

-Poland can rival the eight-century-old Mogila Abbey for the
+Poland can rival the eight-century-old Mogila Abbey

-Catholic feasts.
+apart from the Catholic feasts.

 The Mogila Abbey is situated

-the communist architecture of Nowa Huta.
+communist architecture of Nowa Huta.

 The abbey is easily

 accessible by public transport.
-There is a bus stop next to it
+There is a bus stop next to

-parking lot alongside Klasztorna street.
+little parking lot alongside Klasztorna street.

-The Cistercian Abbey of
+The Cistercian Abbey of Mogila, points of interest.

 Apart from the core church